elunna/nerfhack-changelog/README.md

 * goblins can generate in small groups (Spork)
 * grave trolls no longer have thick skin (they used to in SpliceHack)
 * green slimes can hide on the ceiling (xnh)
-* green slimes are faster, going from 6 to 13 speed)
+* green slimes are faster (going from 6 to 13 speed), higher difficulty
 * green slimes have a passive sliming attack (Grunt)
+* green slimes can appear in the main dungeon
 * gremlins can steal intrinsics no matter the time of day (FIQ)
 * (peaceful) gremlins don't use fountains/pools/etc. to split themselves (Fourk)
 * hezrou and steam vortices don't leave clouds unless they moved.
 This guarantees that they won't obscure their own visibility with self-generated clouds.